 Classification set file formats

-Classification sets support multiple file formats for bulk uploading classification data.
+Classification sets support multiple file formats for uploading classification data.
 Each format has specific requirements for successful data uploads.

 Classification sets support the following file formats: